gkjohnson/three-mesh-bvh/README.md

 shiftTriangleOffsets( offset : Number ) : void
 ```

 Adjusts all triangle offsets stored in the BVH by the given offset.
-This is useful when geometry data has been compacted or shifted (e.g. in `BatchedMesh` when geometries are compacted using the "optimize" function or constructing a "merged" BVH).
+This is useful when the triangle data has been compacted or shifted in the geometry buffers (e.g. in `BatchedMesh` when geometries are compacted using the "optimize" function or constructing a "merged" BVH).

-This function adjusts the BVH to point to different triangles in the geometry.
+This function only adjusts the BVH to point to different triangles in the geometry.
 The geometry's index buffer and/or position attributes must be updated separately to match.

-When **indirect=true**, this updates the indirect buffer values.

-When **indirect=false**, this updates the triangle offset stored in each leaf node of the BVH.

 **Example use case with merged geometry:**